Combinatory logic: Examples of combinators

-itself is not equal to I. We say the terms are extensionally equal.
-Extensional equality captures the mathematical notion of the equality of functions: that two functions are equal if they always produce the same results for the same arguments.
-In contrast, the terms themselves, together with the reduction of primitive combinators, capture the notion of intensional equality of functions: that two functions are equal only if they have identical implementations up to the expansion of primitive combinators.
-There are many ways to implement an identity function; (S K K) and I are among these ways.
-(S K S) is yet another.
-We will use the word equivalent to indicate extensional equality, reserving equal for identical combinatorial terms.
+itself is not equal to $I$.
+We say the terms are extensionally equal.
+Extensional equality captures the mathematical notion of the equality of functions: that two functions are considered equal if they always produce the same results for the same arguments.
+In contrast, the terms themselves, together with the reduction of primitive combinators, capture the notion of intensional equality of functions: that two functions are considered equal only if they have identical implementations up to the expansion of primitive combinators.
+There are many ways to implement an identity function; $(S\,K\,K)$ and $I$ are among these ways. $(S\,K\,S)$ is yet another.
+We will use the word equivalent to mean extensional equality.

-A more interesting combinator is the fixed point combinator or Y combinator, which can be used to implement recursion.
+A more interesting combinator is the fixed point combinator or $Y$ combinator, which can be used to implement recursion.

 Completeness of the S-K basis

 S and K can be composed to produce combinators that are extensionally equal to any lambda term, and therefore, by Church's thesis, to any computable function whatsoever.
 The proof is to present a transformation, T[ ], which converts an arbitrary lambda term into an equivalent combinator.

 T[ ] may be defined as follows: